-- Complete faculty interviews; - 2) Satisfactorily pass the Praxis I Academic Skills Assessments in reading, writing, and mathematics: - Earn a minimum overall undergraduate QPA as identified by PA law (2.8 or as determined 3) by the department; transfer students' grades are included in averaging the OPA); - Complete 6 credits of mathematics courses and 6 credits of English (including one 4) composition and one literature) courses; - Complete 48 hours by the time candidacy admission is decided; 5) - Satisfactorily complete early field experiences; 6) - 7) Complete Act 34 and/or FBI clearance and ACT 151 child abuse clearance; - Any other specific departmental requirements; and 8) - 9) Be recommended by departmental faculty and approved by the Teacher Education Council.
+- Successfully complete faculty interviews: 1. - 2.
+Satisfactorily pass the Praxis I Academic Skills Assessments in reading, writing, and mathematics; - 3.
+Earn a minimum overall undergraduate QPA as identified by PA law (2.8 or as determined by the department; transfer students' grades are included in averaging the QPA); - 4.
+Complete 6 credits of mathematics courses and 6 credits of English (including one composition and one literature) courses; - 5.
+Complete 48 hours by the time candidacy admission is decided; - Satisfactorily complete early field experiences; 6. - 7.
+Complete Act 34, FBI clearance and ACT 151 child abuse clearance; - 8.
+Any other specific departmental requirements; and - Be recommended by departmental faculty and approved by the Teacher Education 9.
+Council.

 Students are then admitted to candidacy in the teacher education program and are permitted to take majors-only courses.
-A 3.0 QPA is required for Pennsylvania teacher certification.
+A 3.0 OPA is required for Pennsylvania teacher certification.

 The student's progress and mastery of competencies will be monitored while completing requirements in the program.
-All students are required to maintain a cumulative and major average as specified by Pennsylvania law, to remain in the program and/or to take teacher education classes.
-Students must satisfy all program requirements to be recommended for the degree and teacher certification, including a 3.00 QPA.
+All students are required to maintain a cumulative and major average as specified by Pennsylvania law and the respective departments, to remain in the program and/or to take teacher education classes.
 Only qualified teacher education majors are allowed to take teacher education classes.
-Each department will provide each student a copy of its program requirements, course checklist, and expectations.